-At FDA, Mr. Logan worked principally with the Center for Tobacco Products and counseled the center on rulemakings, program development, calculation and assessment of user fees, premarket review of tobacco products, and enforcement strategies.
-He also represented FDA in investigations conducted by the Government Accountability Office and Office of the Inspector General of the Department of Health and Human Services.
+While at the FDA, Dan counseled subject matter experts, assessed evidence and policy rationales, and developed legal interpretations relating to FDA’s regulatory objectives.
+Additionally, during his time at the FDA, Dan worked with the Center for Tobacco Products and directed the center on rulemakings, program development, calculation and assessment of user fees, premarket review of tobacco products, and enforcement strategies.
+Dan also served as counsel for the FDA for investigations conducted by the Government Accountability Office and Office of the Inspector General of the Department of Health and Human Services.

-Mr. Logan has also worked as a researcher in a molecular biology lab at the University of Pennsylvania’s Perelman School of Medicine, where he conducted research relating to the mechanisms of T-cell development and migration.
+Prior to joining Kleinfeld, Kaplan & Becker, Dan interned for the Hon.
+Sarah Evans Barker of the United States District Court for the Southern District of Indiana as well as the Hon.
+Mark Massa of the Indiana Supreme Court.
+He also interned at a medical device company and worked as a researcher in a molecular biology lab at the University of Pennsylvania’s Perelman School of Medicine, where he conducted research relating to the mechanisms of T-cell development and migration.

 Publications & Speaking Engagements

 - “Food Marketing Institute v.
 Argus Leader Media,” Chapter Author, Food and Drug Law Institute Top Food and Drug Cases, 2019, & Cases to Watch, 2020, October 2020.

 - “FTC’s ‘Made In USA’ Rule Could Apply To Online Marketing,” Co-Author, Law360 (July 20, 2020).

 - “CARES Act Will Accelerate OTC Drug Development,” Co-Author, Law360 (April 15, 2020).